How VAT works

 Can I reclaim VAT on purchases made before registration?

-The general rule is that VAT may be reclaimed on goods bought up to four years before registration and services up to six months before registration.
+The general rule is that VAT may be reclaimed on:

 Interactive tutorial: reclaiming VAT